airadier/rancher-psp-webinar/README.md

 * Now run `kubectl apply -f deploy-privileged.yaml`
 * After a few seconds, a new event should be triggered detecting the violation (the pod would violate the PSP)

+# Demo 05: Rancher

+* When namespaces are created inside projects in Rancher, RoleBindings for the default PSP are created automatically

 ---------
 TMP notes